18 Infrastructure Software as a Service (IaaS) Examples

 Amazon Web Services

 Where there is cloud computing, Amazon is not far behind, and the firm is a major rival to Microsoft’s Azure cloud computing platform.
-Cloud computing, in general, and IaaS in particular have become very recognisable under the brand name.
+Cloud computing, in general, and IaaS, in particular, have become very recognisable under the brand name.
 Its products and services cover the whole Cloud range.
-AWS is primarily aimed towards developers, small and medium-sized businesses, and large corporations.
+AWS is primarily aimed at developers, small and medium-sized businesses, and large corporations.

-AWS is not a point-and-click host, but it does go considerably further than other cloud hosts in terms of making task easier for its clients.
+AWS is not a point-and-click host, but it does go considerably further than other cloud hosts in terms of making tasks easier for its clients.
 This includes detailed documentation, pre-prepared processes, and wizards.

-Amazon’s infrastructure is well-suited for load balancing and offloading some hosting and processing duties, and this service is particularly well-suited for these purposes.
+Amazon’s infrastructure is good for load balancing and taking over some hosting and processing tasks.
+This service is especially good for these tasks.

 According to gartner.com